KarmaHater/Drug-Interactions/README.md

 As you know, we only have some much time in a day.
 I Left the following topic, but I think they are essential and would had made the project stronger.

-1. **Testing:** I would have used Jest.
+1. **Testing:** I would have added more tests.
 I would have tested everything in the utils folder and UI-lib.
-I might not have tasted anything in the components folders because UIs are constantly changing.
+I might not have tested anything in the components folders because UIs are constantly changing.
 Ultimately, this is a team/business decision if those components get tested or not.
 2. **Css:** I'm a big fan of CSS in JS.
 I like writing in the same language, and I love creating logic in your CSS objects.
 In the end, I would have used Emotion.